openstack-archive/sahara-specs/specs/kilo/first-run-api-usage.rst

 Alternatives
 ------------

-Current way works at this stage, but it increases comlexity of coding work to add more services support to CDH plugin.
+Current way works at this stage, but it increases complexity of coding work to add more services support to CDH plugin.
 And, when CM is upgraded in the future, the correctness of current codes cannot be assured.
 At the end, the first_run method to start services is recommended by Cloudera.